skiphansen/pano_progfpga/TestCommands.md

-# Test Commands Available Progfpga
+# Test Commands Available in Progfpga

 The progfpga_multiboot and progfpga_golden versions of progfpga also include a large number of test command which can be run with a command line in the format of